Olivia Graeve

-Olivia Graeve is a mechanical and aerospace engineer and Professor at University of California San Diego.
-She is also the Director of the CaliBaja Center for Resilient Materials and Systems at UC San Diego — a binational research institute on both sides of the California-Mexico border.
+Olivia Graeve is a mechanical and aerospace engineer and professor at University of California San Diego.
+She is also the director of the CaliBaja Center for Resilient Materials and Systems at UC San Diego – a binational research institute on both sides of the California-Mexico border.

 Education and early career

 Graeve was born and raised in Tijuana, the oldest of five children.
 She first attended Southwestern Community College for two years before transferring to the University of California San Diego, where she received her Bachelor of Science in structural engineering in 1995.
 There, she received mentorship from Joanna McKittrick, the second woman to join the engineering faculty at UC San Diego.
 She then received her doctoral degree in material science and engineering from the University of California, Davis in 2001.

 Following graduate school, she was hired as an assistant professor at the University of Nevada, Reno.
-In 2008, she moved to New York to become an associate professor at Alfred University before returning to University of California San Diego, as a professor in the Department of Mechanical and Aerospace Engineering within the Jacobs School of Engineering.
+In 2008, she moved to New York to become an associate professor at Alfred University from 2008 to 2012, before returning to University of California San Diego, as a professor in the Department of Mechanical and Aerospace Engineering within the Jacobs School of Engineering.

 Research

 Graeve was the first Latina engineering professor to be hired at UC San Diego.
 Her research program centers on the design and processing of new materials that are fit for extreme environments, such as those experienced in outer space or in nuclear reactors.
 Among the materials her research group works on is a type of steel, called SAM2X5-630, with record-breaking resistance to deformations due to heavy impacts.
 The material has an unusual chemical structure that is elastic yet incredibly strong, making it potentially useful for applications like body armor and protective encasings for satellites.

+In 2008 Graeve's received an NSF STTR grant in cooperation with AMAD for her work on the development and research of tungsten and iron nanopowers which have uses in the study of UV radiation filtering.
+Her focus on materials for extreme environments imbodies the study of materials that can withstand high temperatures, extreme strain rates, and radiation.

 CaliBaja Center for Resilient Materials and Systems

-Graeve currently serves as the Director of the CaliBaja Center for Resilient Materials and Systems at UC San Diego.
-The Center was established under Graeve's direction on May 24, 2016 as a collaboration between researchers at UC San Diego and National Autonomous University of Mexico.
+Graeve currently serves as the director of the CaliBaja Center for Resilient Materials and Systems at UC San Diego.
+The center was established under Graeve's direction on May 24, 2016 as a collaboration between researchers at UC San Diego and National Autonomous University of Mexico.
 Faculty and students from both institutions work together to develop materials that can withstand extreme temperatures and pressures, leading to innovations in the development of jet turbines and nuclear reactors.
-In addition, the Center is meant to advance the education and training of engineers who can work on both sides of the border.
+In addition, the center is meant to advance the education and training of engineers who can work on both sides of the border.